Child Safety Assessment

 Effective oversight of employees and volunteers creates a culture of openness and communication where abuse is less likely to occur, allegations are more easily investigated and reported, and offender characteristics are understood.

-At the conclusion of the Assessment, Love and Norris make recommendations related to standards of care and best practices designed to proactively address the risk of child sexual abuse in child-serving contexts.
+At the conclusion of the Assessment, Love & Norris attorneys make recommendations related to child protection standards of care and best practices designed to proactively address the risk of child sexual abuse in organization contexts.